Contact Info

 The Gulf of Mexico WEA Designation

 The designated area is 56 nautical miles south of where the Calcasieu Ship Channel crosses the Cameron Parish coast.
-It is located above the Gulf outer continental shelf (OCS).
+It is located above the Gulf’s Outer Continental Shelf (OCS).

 With design adaptations for waves and wind loading, the designated Gulf area south of the Port of Lake Charles can be an ideal location for wind power.